 Develop a strong foundation in business theory and practice to prepare for leadership positions in a range of fields.
-We offer optional specializations in Accounting, Marketing, or Not-for-Profit Management within this major.
+You can specialize in Accounting, Marketing, or Not-for-Profit Management.

 Master key business functions as you prepare for a leadership role in private, public, or not-for-profit organizations.
 Through coursework and interactive assignments that link theory and practice, this fully online bachelor's degree completion program is designed to help you:

 Courses are offered online in eight-week sessions, with six start terms per year.
 You'll interact with faculty and peers through online discussion

 boards and email, offering the ability to complete coursework on a schedule that is convenient for you.

 to explore areas of special interest.
 Even if you do not opt to specialize, you can pursue your interests by

 taking elective courses in management or in other subjects.
 Management

 electives include topics such as Business Law, Leadership,

 the success of any business, as they provide the planning, control, and

 evaluation to improve financial operations.
 Develop the skills for